rose-coste/whitepapers/state_of_union_containers_pt1.md

 Project Atomic hosts inherit the full features and advantages of their base distributions.
-This includes systemd, which provides container-­‐dependency management and fault recovery.
+This includes systemd, which provides container dependency management and fault recovery.
 It also includes journald, which provides secure aggregation and attribution of container logs (6).